Three.js water and

 No. Tidewater is sold only through this site.
 The zero-build CDN setup avoids the npm and bundler hop entirely.
 If your toolchain expects an npm install, file links inside a local directory work fine.

-$75USD Buy Tidewater → secure checkout via Lemon Squeezy
+$75USD Buy Tidewater → Checkout by Lemon Squeezy

-Instant download after purchase.
-The zip includes the source tree, assets, TypeScript declarations, docs and example page.
+Instant download: source tree, CC0 assets, TypeScript declarations, docs and an example page.